joychandrauday/BlogChronicle-backend/README.md

-# Student Stationary Backend
+# Blog Chronicle Backend

 A powerful Node.js application designed to deliver seamless functionality with a reliable backend architecture.
-The project includes robust features for managing data and APIs, ensuring optimal performance and scalability.
+The project includes robust features for managing data and APIs, ensuring optimal performance and scalability using mongoose and node.js.
 Checkout a demo frontend: [live frontend website](https://student-stationary-frontend.vercel.app/)

 ## Features